MushroomEl/RoR2-ArtifactOfKnowledge/Assets/ModMeta/README.md

 (🌧︎: Involves an accepted GitHub Pull Request or other significant assistance from the community.
 Thanks for your help!)

+**3.0.1**

+- Fixed items from non-directly-configurable tiers granting 0 stacks when selected in the Upgrade menu.

 **3.0.0**

 - Added the Meta item tier.